This Chipotle Buffet Menu Includes My Best Restaurant Copycat Recipes

 You'll love this Chipotle Barbacoa Recipe!
 Start with an easy marinade, then slow cook the beef until it's meltingly tender.
 It tastes even better than the real thing!

-You can make authentic Chipotle Carnitas at home to fill tacos, burritos, or a homemade Chipotle Bowl; all you need is a secret ingredient and a slow cooker or Instant Pot.
+Make this Chipotle Carnitas Copycat recipe at home to fill tacos, burritos, or a homemade Chipotle Burrito Bowl.
+All you need is one secret ingredient and a slow cooker or Instant Pot for delicious, authentic carnitas.

 Chipotle Chicken (Copycat)